geosolutions-it/MapStore2/docs/developer-guide/integrations/users/keycloak.md

 By default MapStore can integrate openID login with Keycloak and also supports integration with Keycloak SSO.

-By default users that login with Keycloak are created on the database.
+By default users that login with Keycloak are created on the database and their Keycloak roles inserted as MapStore UserGroup.
 Anyway MapStore can interact with Keycloak REST API to provide a direct integration without persisting anything on the MapStore's database.
 This provides a stricter integration between the applications, allowing the assignment of roles and groups directly from keycloak, and avoiding any synchronization issue.

-This is actually the only way to map keycloak roles to MapStore groups.

 In this scenario the integration MapStore replaces the user and user-group database tables with the keycloak REST API.